 This formalizes your request.
 Know your rights and mention them in the letter.
 State out the facts and your demands.
 In this case, the return of your deposit.
 You can also let him know that you’ll take this to small claims court if necessary.

-This letter is proof for the court that you’ve done your part and the other party has been uncooperative.
+This letter proves to the court that you’ve done your part and the other party has been uncooperative.
 You can also use this if you decide to file for damages.

 - Try mediation first.

 Some courts would recommend that you try this first.
-It’s usually less stressful and has proven to be effective in a lot of cases because of the presence of a 3rd party mediator.
-If you have the facts behind you, then most property managers would like to avoid court.
+It’s usually less stressful and has proven to be effective in many cases because of the presence of a 3rd party mediator.
+Most property managers would like to avoid court if you have the facts behind you.

 - Gather evidence.